ucb-bar/chipyard/docs/Generators/Top-Testharness.rst

 BaseSubsystem
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``BaseSubsystem`` is defined in ``generators/rocketchip/src/main/scala/subsystem/BaseSubsystem.scala``.
 Looking at the ``BaseSubsystem`` abstract class, we see that this class instantiates the top-level buses (frontbus, systembus, peripherybus, etc.), but does not specify a topology.
-We also see this class define several ``ElaborationArtefacts``, for example the device tree string, and the diplomacy GraphML.
+We also see this class define several ``ElaborationArtefacts``, files emitted after Chisel elaboration (e.g. the device tree string, and the diplomacy GraphML).

 Subsystem
 ^^^^^^^^^^^^^^^^^^^^^^^^^